-This course focuses on modern econometric methods for the analysis of economic data - both cross-sectional and time-series data.
-The following topics are covered: estimation and testing of linear regression models with stochastic and possibly endogenous regressors, panel data models, systems of equations, models with limited dependent variables, models of sample selection and program evaluation, and time-series models for stationary or non-stationary processes, cointegration and error correction models.
+This course focuses on modern econometric methods for the utilization of and analysis using economic data - both cross-sectional and time-series data.
+The following topics are covered: estimation and testing of linear regression models with stochastic and possibly endogenous regressors, panel data models, models with limited dependent variables, models of sample selection and program evaluation, and time-series models for stationary or non-stationary processes, co-integration and error correction models, prediction and cross-validation.

 Open office 2 hours/week.

 J.M.
 Wooldridge (2020): 'Introduction to Econometrics, Seventh edition.
 Selected chapters.
 Handouts.
 (This is may change).

 STAT100 Statistics, ECN201 Econometrics (or regression analysis), Linear algebra at the level of ECN302 Mathematics for Economists.
 BUS350 Introduction to data analytics.

 Courses in micro- and macroeconomics.
 Experience with computer languages such as Python and/or R.